DevAthul-88/DevAthul-88/README.md

 Here are some ideas to get you started:

--   🔭  I’m currently focusing on front end
+-   🔭  I’m currently focusing on full stack
 -   🌱  I’m currently learning evrything
 -   👯  I’m looking to collaborate on other devs
 -   🤔  I’m looking for help with community projects!